mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 npx tailwindcss init -p
 ```

-Add the following files to the `content` option.
+Then add the following files to the `content` option.

 ```js
 content: ['./pages/**/*.{js,ts,jsx,tsx}', './components/**/*.{js,ts,jsx,tsx}'],
 ```

-And the last step is to add the Tailwind stylesheets to our `styles/global.scss` file.
+And then the last step is to add the Tailwind stylesheets to our `styles/global.scss` file.

 ```css
 @import 'tailwindcss/base';